-Elevian is a Harvard spinout developing therapeutics to stimulate regenerative capacity, the body’s ability to repair itself, which declines as we age.
+Elevian is a Harvard spinout developing therapeutics to stimulate regenerative capacity, the body’s ability to repair itself, that declines as we age.

-Elevian’s founders have identified circulating blood factors, including GDF11, which broadly stimulate regenerative capacity in aged animals across many organs and tissues (e.g. brain, heart, pancreas, muscle, and others).
-Initially planned indications include Alzheimer’s Disease, heart failure, Type II diabetes, and age-related muscle dysfunction.
+Elevian’s founders have identified circulating blood factors, including GDF11, that broadly stimulate regenerative capacity in aged animals in many organs and tissues (e.g. brain, heart, pancreas, muscle, and others).
+Initially planned indications include Alzheimer’s disease, heart failure, Type II diabetes, and age-related muscle dysfunction.

-Antoxerene uses proprietary next generation screening technology to identify small molecule compounds to target pathways of aging.
+Antoxerene uses proprietary next generation screening technology to identify small-molecule compounds that target pathways of aging.

 AgeX is applying technology relating to cell immortality and regenerative biology, to aging and age-related diseases.